grz0zrg/fas/README.md

 **Note** : Monophonic mode PM synthesis is not implemented.

-### Wavetable synthesis (WIP)
+### Wavetable synthesis

 Wavetable synthesis is a sound synthesis technique that employs arbitrary periodic waveforms in the production of musical tones or notes.

 Wavetable synthesis use single cycle waveforms / samples loaded from the `waves` folder.

-The wavetable can be switched with the alpha channel (integral part), a linear interpolation will happen between current & next wavetable upon switch.
+Wave lookup is monophonic.

+The implementation is similar to PPG synths with linear interpolation (sampling & wave change) but no oversampling. (may alias)

+Interpolation between waves can be enabled / disabled (PPG like) at note time though A fractional part. ( > 0 enabled interpolation)

+Specific wave can be read by having similar start & end value (which will thus act as an offset) with a wavetable speed set to 0.

-The wavetable cycle can be controlled through the integral part of the blue channel, which represent the whole samples map.
+The speed at which the table is read can be set with the fractional part of the blue channel, the table will be read in reverse order if the value is negative.

-Wavetable synthesis is fast.
+Wavetable synthesis is fast and provide rich sounds.

-There is only one high quality low-pass filter (Moog type) implemented.
+Implementation is recent and may change.

+Note : FAS does not really have multiple 'wavetables' as it load every waves into a big continuous wavetable but the different wavetables are ordered (by folder then by filename) when loaded so that each loaded waves are contiguous.

 #### RGBA interpretation